nuclio/nuclio/docs/setup/k8s/getting-started-k8s.md

-# Getting Started with Nuclio on Kubernetes
+# Installing Nuclio on Kubernetes

 Follow this step-by-step guide to set up a Nuclio development environment that uses a Kubernetes cluster.